agwhitney/roguelike-reddit/journal.md

 I think in part 8 the game goes from Python 3.x to Python 3.6.
 I'm not sure if dictionary unpacking syntax (`**dict`) is a) what I think it is or b) present previously.
 I'll have to check and make note.

+## Week 7 - 1 August 2017

+Loading and stuff!

+Starts with splitting engine.py's main() into parts.
+All that config stuff I did on my own will have to be shuffled around, so for now I think I'll just leave it where it is and worry about it later.